anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ---

 # Introduction

-> This post was originally published in October 2023 and revisited in July 2026.

 I am not a serious cyclist; my interest in bikes comes mostly from appreciating them as machines and working on them.
 My first adult bike was a second-hand, late-80s Georgena Terry steel road bike that I bought in 2012.
 It was built with Tange double-butted chromoly tubing, Shimano 105 8-speed downtube shifters, and Shimano wheels.
 A few weeks after buying it, I rode my first metric century.
 It was an uncomfortable, grueling and prolonged experience.